solyarisoftware/WeBAD/README.md

   | `clipping` | audio volume is too high, clipping (**TODO**) |

 - MICROPHONE STATUS EVENTS

+  Low-level events to track if micro is enabled (unmuted) or if it's disabled (volume is 0):

   | event | description |
   | ----- | ----------- |
   | `unmutedmic`| microphone is UNMUTED (passing from OFF to ON)|
   | `mutedmic`| microphone is MUTED (passing from ON to OFF)|

 - RECORDING EVENTS

+  Events for recording audio/speech:

   | event | description |
   | ----- | ----------- |
   | `prespeechstart`| speech START|